 I used orange cotton fabric but it will also look very nice to sew stuffed pumpkin using sherpa fabric.

-You can also add a touch of fun sewing the pattern using different fabric prints for a patchwork effect.
+You can also add a touch of fun by sewing the pattern using different fabric prints for a patchwork effect.

 The PDF pattern includes the actual pattern pieces for cutting out after printing, a full photo tutorial that shows you how to sew this pattern together, and a detailed video tutorial.
 All are available as an instant download.